 Apple Musichas always been primarily concerned with your musical experience, but in recent years, the streaming service has evolved to become a little more social by allowing you to interact with your friends who also subscribe to Apple Music.
 To do so, you may create and share playlists with your friends, allowing them to see what you’ve created and vice versa.
 Your Apple Music library contains all of your own playlists as well as any playlists that were produced by other Apple Music users and saved to your library.

-- Then, in the top-right corner of the playlist, select Edit.
-In My Profile and in Search, move the switch next toShow on My Profile and in Search to the greenon position.
-TapDone
+- Edit may be found in the upper-right corner of the playlist.
+In My Profile and in Search, move the switch next toShow on My Profile and in Search to the greenonposition and clickDone.

 How to view which playlists you’re sharing with your friends in Apple Music